Summary: in this tutorial, you’ll learn how to install the pipenv

 Code language: JavaScript (javascript)

-Then you should check the step 2 to see if you have already added the paths to the PATH
+Then you should check step 2 to see if you have already added the paths to the PATH

 environment variable.